 Origin

-This is the famous Papas a la Huancaina, It's a typical dish from Peru which I loosely translated to Peruvian potato salad.
+This is the famous Papas a la Huancaina, a typical dish from Peru which I loosely translated to Peruvian potato salad.

 The sauce is super easy to make and can be mixed in the blender or with an immersion blender (one of my favorite inventions ever!), so other than searching for a few of the ingredients, it's a no-brainer.

-This is one of my favorite potato salads ever, so I say go for it and try it, at least once.
+This is one of my favorite potato salads ever, so I say go for it and try it at least once.

 - Hard-boiled eggs.